 - Exposure to the Sun is a natural source of vitamin D.

 - The body uses Vitamin D to absorb the calcium it needs to build and maintain bones.

 Post adequate research and doctor discussion, the following simple amendments supported me: –

 - The first principle was, listening to my body.
 I had a gentler approach towards my stomach and ate when hungry.

 - I stopped over-stuffing myself with food.
 Not even at the cost of baked cookies filled with melted Choco chips.

 - When to eat became equally important to What I ate.

-- Added certain kitchen spices to stimulate digestion.
+- I preferred adding a list of kitchen spices to my food which helped stimulate digestion.

 The views expressed above in this article are the author’s own and do not represent any kind of medical advice.